 A makah is said to make fun some someone by calling so.
 People may also say then they are angry.

 A badar yeta au. ऐ बाँदर यता आउ ।

 A makah thana wa. ऐ माक थन वा ।

 Thana wa means come here and it is pronounced as tha-na wa.

 Halay mate sunka chow makah. हाले मते सुन्कँ चोँ माक ।

 Here halay matay means don’t shout and sunka chow means keep quit or shut up.
 Halay matay is pronounced as ha-lay ma-tay and sunka chow is pronounces as sun-ka chow.

-In Kathmandu you can find monkeys at places like Swayambhunath which is also popular as monkey temple.
-It’s name is Swayambhunath not monkey temple and it is not appropriate to say monkey temple as it is religious site of Buddhist as well as hindu.
+In Kathmandu, you can find monkeys at places like Swayambhunath which is also popular as a monkey temple.
+Its name is Swayambhunath, not Monkey Temple and it is not appropriate to say Monkey Temple as it is a religious site of Buddhist as well as Hindu.
 There is also a temple of Harati mata.
-Foreigners started call it monkey temple as they saw many monkeys around the temple.
+Foreigners started calling it the Monkey Temple as they saw many monkeys around the temple.
 Other places are Pashupati and Zoo where you can find monkeys.
-According to the hindu religion monkey is taken as God Hanuman, symbol of strength.
+According to the Hindu religion, monkey is taken as God Hanuman, a symbol of strength.